ctuning/ck-object-detection/docker/README.md

 <a name="image_download"></a>
 ## Download images from Docker Hub

-To download an image from Docker Hub, use the following command:
+To download an image from Docker Hub, run:
 ```
 $ docker pull ctuning/<image_name>
 ```